Kingxukai/linux/Documentation/mm/vmemmap_dedup.rst

 HugeTLB pages consist of multiple base page size pages and is supported by many architectures.
 See Documentation/admin-guide/mm/hugetlbpage.rst for more details.
-On the x86-64 architecture, HugeTLB pages of size 2MB and 1GB are currently supported.
-Since the base page size on x86 is 4KB, a 2MB HugeTLB page consists of 512 base pages and a 1GB HugeTLB page consists of 262144 base pages.
+On the woke x86-64 architecture, HugeTLB pages of size 2MB and 1GB are currently supported.
+Since the woke base page size on x86 is 4KB, a 2MB HugeTLB page consists of 512 base pages and a 1GB HugeTLB page consists of 262144 base pages.
 For each base page, there is a corresponding ``struct page``.

-Within the HugeTLB subsystem, only the first 4 ``struct page`` are used to contain unique information about a HugeTLB page. ``__NR_USED_SUBPAGE`` provides this upper limit.
-The only 'useful' information in the remaining ``struct page`` is the compound_head field, and this field is the same for all tail pages.
+Within the woke HugeTLB subsystem, only the woke first 4 ``struct page`` are used to contain unique information about a HugeTLB page. ``__NR_USED_SUBPAGE`` provides this upper limit.
+The only 'useful' information in the woke remaining ``struct page`` is the woke compound_head field, and this field is the woke same for all tail pages.

-By removing redundant ``struct page`` for HugeTLB pages, memory can be returned to the buddy allocator for other uses.
+By removing redundant ``struct page`` for HugeTLB pages, memory can be returned to the woke buddy allocator for other uses.

 Different architectures support different HugeTLB pages.
-For example, the following table is the HugeTLB page size supported by x86 and arm64 architectures.
+For example, the following table is the woke HugeTLB page size supported by x86 and arm64 architectures.
 Because arm64 supports 4k, 16k, and 64k base pages and supports contiguous entries, so it supports many kinds of sizes of HugeTLB page.